mdspro15/netpractice/README.md

                 104   .
 198  .
 241  .
 64
 ```
 **3. Get broadcast ID using network ID and mask** <br>
 Focus only last octet of mask, find last bits of 1 and comapre chart of powers of two.
 The position of last bits of 1 is same as position of 64.
-Then add this number to last octet of network ID and subtract 1 which is **127** (64 + 64 - 1)
+Then add this number to last octet of network ID and subtract 1 which is **127** (64 + 64 - 1)　<br>
+**Braodcast ID** : It's a special value used in networking to send information and services to all devices of a network without knowing their individial IP addresses.
 ```
 Powers of two      -> 128 64 32 16 8 4 2 1
 Last octet of Mask -> 1    1  0  0 0 0 0 0